lucent-mc/docs/Mods/Default Options.md

 Find Default Options on [Modrinth](https://modrinth.com/mod/default-options).

-> [!NOTE] From Modrinth
+> [!NOTE]
-> *A way for modpacks to ship a default (key) configuration without having to include an options.txt file.
+> From Modrinth: *A way for modpacks to ship a default (key) configuration without having to include an options.txt file.
 Also allows local options from any mod .cfg file.*

 We leverage Default Options to configure new defaults for conflicting keybinds, optimized mod configs, and a default server list.